Real intersection theory (II): Dependence of the local data

 \end{proof}

 \begin{theorem} Let $X$ be a smooth projective variety of dimension $n$ over $\mathbb C$.
-Let $T_1, T_2$ be subvarieties of $X$ of dimension $p, q$.
-The currents of integrations over them are also denoted by $T_1, T_2$ respectively.
+Let $T_1, T_2$ be irreducible subvarieties of $X$ of dimension $p, q$.
+To abuse the notations, the currents of integration over them are also denoted by $T_1, T_2$ respectively.
 Assume $T_1\cap T_2$ is proper.
-Then the current $[T_1\wedge T_2]$ is independent of $\mathcal U$ on $X\times X$, and equals to the current of integration over the algebraic cycle where $T_1 \cdot T_2$ is the Fulton's intersection ([5]) defined as the linear combination of all irreducible components of the scheme
+Then with an arbitrary De Rham data $\mathcal U$ on $X$, the current $[T_1\wedge T_2]$ is independent of $\mathcal U$, and equals to the current of integration over the algebraic cycle where $T_1 \cdot T_2$ is the Fulton's intersection ([3]) defined as the linear combination of all irreducible components of the scheme

-Furthermore the intersection extends to cycles linearly. \end{theorem}
+Furthermore the assertion extends to algebraic cycles linearly. \end{theorem}

-\begin{proof} The principle of the proof: In complex case, the limit of regularization in definition 2.9 is the Fulton's deformation to the normal cone.
-Case 1: We assume $T_1$ is smooth.
-Let $J_j, \ finitely\ many\ j$ be the reduced subvarieties of a component of the scheme $T_1\cap T_2$.
-The proof in this case is divided into two steps.
-Step 1: show the current $[T_1\wedge T_2]$ is where $n_j$ is a real number.
-Step 2: show $n_j$ are intersection multiplicities.

-Step 1: By definition 2.9, $[T_1\wedge T_2]$ is a current supported on $\cup_jJ_j$ of the same dimension.
-Let $J_j^0$ be the smooth locus of each component $J_j$.
-By lemma 2.4, there are currents $S_j$ on $J_j^0$ such that